 While your accountant might be a good person to mention remittance-based tax to, more specialist knowledge on the subject is often required.

-If you are moving to Ireland from abroad, it might be worth investigating local services to help you keep on top of your accounting.
+If you’re moving to Ireland from abroad, it might be worth investigating local services to help you keep on top of your accounting.
 While some expats choose to keep the accountant they are used to working with from the country they’re coming from, local knowledge of accounting and taxation is always best.

 Alternatively, make use of specialist advisory services for expats within Ireland that help with tax matters as you need them (you can get in touch with us here).

 Online research is a great way to gain a general insight into the remittance basis of tax.
 However, online sources won’t be able to take into account your own personal circumstances.
-When it comes to the remittance basis of tax, your individual case needs to be evaluated, with your remittances a particular focus during the tax year.

 If you only take advice from online sources, it’s likely that you’ll miss something important and could end up with some complicated tax matters on your hands.
 The best advice we can give is to try understanding what remittance is in broader terms, and then speak to someone with expert knowledge that can help you avoid making any mistakes.